VanAndelInstitute/pipelines/webserver/README.md

-You should now be able to go to www.yourserver.com (assuming you used the 'www' prefix when setting up the routing above, and obviously substituting your domain name for "yourserver.com") an see the nginx welcome message.
+You should now be able to go to www.yourserver.com (assuming you used the 'www' prefix when setting up the routing above, and obviously substituting your domain name for "yourserver.com") and see the nginx welcome message.

 ## Enable HTTPS

-In order to serve securely, we first need public and private certificates the verify our identity.
+In order to serve securely, we first need public and private certificates that verify our identity.

 IIUC, although you can generate SSL certificates for free with the AWS Certificate Manager, you can not actually download those certificates